a-dg/breakbeat/README.md

 @include b('height >= petite') {}
 ```

 If you store a separate set of height breakpoints as `$height_breakpoints`, those will be used for all height media queries.
-If there is no separate set of height breakpoints, `breakbeat()` will use the same names and values specified in the standard `$breakpoints` variable.
+If there is no separate set of height breakpoints, Breakbeat will use the same names and values specified in the standard `$breakpoints` variable.

 ## Scaling ranges

-To allow targeting specific portions of breakpoints, `breakbeat()` accepts a `scale` argument that modifies the resulting range.
+To allow targeting specific portions of breakpoints, Breakbeat accepts a `scale` argument that modifies the resulting range.

 Note that `scale` does not simply perform multiplication on the initial value of a breakpoint, but rather it controls the *deviation* from a breakpoint’s initial value with respect to the adjacent breakpoints.